-However, this was not always Board practice and does not apply to bodies established by the voters.
+However, this was not always Board practice and does not apply to voter-established bodies.
 Just 21 out of 152 bodies currently have sunset dates.
-The Task Force identified 37 inactive bodies, some of which hadn't met in years.
-Without a sunset date, these groups remain in law unless affirmatively removed by the Board of Supervisors or the voters.
+The Task Force identified 37 inactive bodies, some of which had not met in years.
+Without a sunset date, these groups remain in law unless the Board of Supervisors or the voters remove them.